Info for

 • Water and sewerage consulting

-Students completing a field placement will participate in an 80-hour, unpaid work placement completed at the end of year two or three, giving them practical experience and the opportunity to apply the theories and concepts they have learned.
+Students completing a field placement will participate in an 80-hour, unpaid work placement completed at the end of year two, giving them practical experience and the opportunity to apply the theories and concepts they have learned.

 Program Transfer, Degree Completion and Additional Credentials